-- if you live alone and you have symptoms of coronavirus illness (COVID-19), however mild, stay at home for 7 days from when your symptoms started.
-(The ending isolation section below has more information)
+- If you live alone and have symptoms of coronavirus, however, mild, you must stay at home for 10 days from when your symptoms first began.

-- if you live with others and you are the first in the household to have symptoms of coronavirus, then you must stay at home for 7 days, but all other household members who remain well must stay at home and not leave the house for 14 days.
+- if you live with others and you are the first in the household to have symptoms of coronavirus (COVID-19), then you must stay at home for 10 days, but all other household members who remain well must stay at home and not leave the house for 14 days.
 The 14-day period starts from the day when the first person in the house became ill.
-See the explanatory diagram

 - if you can, move any vulnerable individuals (such as the elderly and those with underlying health conditions) out of your home, to stay with friends or family for the duration of the home isolation period